satusky/GIL/README.md

-# GIL - Generalized Image Learning
+# GIDL - Generalized Image Deep Learning

 ## Purpose
 This repo houses the initial scripts for building a deep learning app on BioData Catalyst powered by Seven Bridges.
 These scripts will be used to test training scalability, among other issues.